What is the European Accessibility Act (EAA)?

 www.ing.lu website offers accessible images and multimedia content, as well as improved contrasts.
 Images that communicate information have a description that can be consulted using a voice assistance tool.

-My ING's main services work with screen readers.
+In my ING app, payment services work with screen readers and keyboard navigation.
 The buttons are clear and errors are vocalised by the assistance tools.
 We make it easier to enter information in forms by suggesting formats.
 The focus, i.e. the selected element of a web page, is now visible on these journeys.

 We offer a video appointment service with your advisor that is compatible with a screen reader.